Hiking

 Average Time: 30 minutes – 1 hour

 This trail is primitive and crosses packed dirt, sandy wash, and slickrock.
 Past the trail register, the trail climbs up a few steep steps to reach the mesa top.
-From there, the trail is relatively level and follows the rim of the canyon to the couple of structures at Horseshoe.
+From there, the trail is relatively level and follows the rim of the canyon to the structures at Horseshoe.
 The trail provides ample opportunity for photographs of structures with sweeping views of Canyons of the Ancients National Monument in the background.
-Past Horseshoe House, the trail continues further to Hackberry, which is now mostly rubble.
-In its prime, Hackberry was the largest complex at Hovenweep National Monument.
-The trail dead-ends at Hackberry – retrace your steps to return to your vehicle.
+Past Horseshoe House, the trail continues farther to Hackberry, the least-intact but largest sacred site at Hovenweep National Monument.
+The trail ends at Hackberry – retrace your steps to return to your vehicle.

 Looking for a shorter hike?
 The trail just to Horseshoe and back is 0.64 miles (1 kilometer) round-trip.